 Any proposed related person transaction is reviewed by our Audit Committee at its next regularly scheduled meeting, unless our Corporate Secretary determines that it is not practicable or desirable to wait until the next scheduled meeting for review of a particular transaction, in which case the Chair of the Audit Committee has the authority to review and consider the proposed transaction.
 Only those transactions determined to be fair and in our best interests are approved, after taking into account all factors deemed relevant by the Audit Committee, or its Chair, as the case may be.
 If the Chair approves any related person transaction, then that approval is reported to the Audit Committee at its next regularly scheduled meeting.
-The entire Related Persons Transaction Policy can be viewed by going to our public web site at [www.potlatchdeltic.com](http://www.potlatchdeltic.com), and selecting "Investor Resources," then "Corporate Governance."
+The entire Related Persons Transaction Policy may be viewed by going to our website at www.potlatchdeltic.com, and selecting "Investors," then "Corporate Governance."

-There were no transactions with related persons in 2018 that required disclosure in this proxy statement or that required approval by the Audit Committee pursuant to the policy described above.
+There were no transactions with related persons in 2021 that required disclosure in this proxy statement or that required approval by the Audit Committee pursuant to the policy described above.